 But if you have an existing business, these explosive rises in search interest indicate a trend that you can take immediate advantage of.
 If you are looking at Google Trends and your competition isn't, you have the opportunity to grab a massive amount of visitors.
 Your competition won't even be aware of these new keywords if they aren't going out of their way to look for them.

 Google Trends Summary

 Google Trends is an invaluable tool for any business.
 You won't be able to find many long tail keywords with it.
-But you can see how a niche performs over time, whether you should get involved or not, and find growing new trends.
+But you can find some keyword related to your topic.
+And it's a great complement to keyword research tools where you can see how a niche performs over time, whether you should get involved or not, and find growing new trends.

 I used it when I started my niche site and recommend it to anyone who asks.

 Who it's best for: Google Trends is free and can be used for any business.
 I recommend it to anyone who wants to have or grow their business.